“The Ministry of Ungentlemanly Warfare”, Guy Ritchie’s New Action Flick

 Even though it is based on an historical event, the film focus is on the action, so the characters don’t have a lot of depth.
 However, all the actors are giving their best, and it shows.
 Henry Cavill and Allan Ritchson are the ones in the cast who stand out the most, but all the performances are very good.

-The action scenes are violent, but also fun, and I’m sure, very historically inaccurate.
+The action scenes are violent, but also fun, and I’m sure, quite historically inaccurate.
 I’m fond of films set during the war, not only because it’s an interesting time period, but because I enjoy the more visual aspects of these projects, such as the fashion and production design.
 This film in particular has nothing mind-blowing to offer in that department, but I find it visually pleasant enough.

 Reception